How much can I borrow?

 When you apply for a mortgage in principle, the lender or adviser will ask for:

 Personal details, such as your name, date of birth, and address

 Information about your expenditure and existing credit agreements

-The lender will use the information you supply to arrive at a figure that ‘in principle’ it would be willing to lend you.
-It will then give you a letter or certificate stating the maximum amount it could potentially lend.
+The lender will use the information you supply to arrive at a figure that they would be willing to lend you ‘in principle’.
+They will then give you a letter or certificate stating the maximum amount it could potentially lend.